 This is a good question and a very important issue.
 Clearly, the obvious and most appropriate person to assess any questions as to your suitability when you request a Medical Certificate for a Shotgun or Firearms Licence would ideally be your own general practitioner.
 However that person has refused to help, so you have come to an independent Doctor.

-What is often not understood is the fact that it is not up to the doctor at all to provide any opinion regarding fitness or otherwise to hold a license.
+What is often not understood is the fact that it is not up to the doctor at all to provide any opinion regarding fitness or otherwise to hold a licence.
 That remains the ultimate responsibility of the police department to decide on the grant/refusal of any Shotgun and Firearms certificate.
 The role of the doctor is solely to provide information by way of a statement of fact to assist the police.

 As it stands at the moment there is in fact no uniformity in the information that different Firearms Departments require.
 They all have their own autonomy.
 Although they require some common information there are clear regional variations in additional questions that the Dr must answer.
 That is why ShootCert needs to know which department is dealing with your application so we can answer the specific relevant questions for your area.
 For various reasons, these can only be submitted using the specific form for each department.
 Any variation to this will lead to inevitable delays.